About This Website

-- Most of the code I write outside of work is publicly available on Github.
+- Most of the code I write outside of work is available on Github.

 At work, I use the standard startup issue 13” MacBook Pro.
 How boring.

-My phone is a 1st Generation Pixel XL which I've been dreading upgrading for a while.
-Google seems to be dropping the ball with their newer Pixel models and all the other Android phone manufacturers keep self-sabotaging by adding their own bloated, crappy software to Android and never issuing OS updates.
+My phone is a Pixel 3a XL.
+I especially love that it runs stock Android and that it has a fingerprint reader.
+All the other Android phone manufacturers keep self-sabotaging by adding their own bloated, crappy software to Android and never issuing OS updates.
 More broadly, my take on the current phone ecosystem is that the hardware is amazing.
 Is anyone using modern phones in a way that pushes the limits of the hardware?
-The software, on the other hand, is so limiting - walled garden apps with no interoperability and design that trades power and creative expression for “usability”.
+The software, on the other hand, is so limiting.
+It's all walled garden apps with no interoperability and design that trades power and creative expression for “usability”.

-I read on a Kindle Paperwhite when I'm not reading on my phone.
+When I'm not reading on my phone, I read on a Kindle Paperwhite.
 And I listen to music and shelter from the sounds of the subway with a pair of Jabra 65T earbuds.

 While I am, by tradition and upbringing, a PC gamer, most of my gaming over the last few years has been on the Nintendo Switch.
-The Switch is an instant classic, and I hope its form factor and flexibility inspire a bunch of future devices.
+The Switch is an instant classic.
+I hope its form factor and flexibility inspire a bunch of future devices.

 I spend the most time in Firefox (extensions: HTTPS Everywhere, uBlock Origin, Neat URL, Momentum, 1Password).
 All my writing (of code or text) is done within Neovim (my config) running inside Alacritty + zsh (with oh my zsh) + tmux.

-I largely use the same UNIX command line tools as the rest of the world, but a few exceptions are worth mention. ripgrep is a blazing fast replacement for grep, written in Rust. tldr is a simple alternative to man pages. fzf is a fuzzy finder which I mostly use for path and shell history searching.
+I use the same UNIX command line tools as the rest of the world, but a few exceptions are worth mention. ripgrep is a blazing fast replacement for grep, written in Rust. tldr is a simple alternative to man pages. fzf is a fuzzy finder which I use for path and shell history searching. bat is a

 For facts and ideas that I really care about, I use Anki to remember.
 Technology aided spaced repetition is the closest thing to a super power I have encountered, other than maybe modern contact lenses.
-I also keep written notes in nvAlt.
+My personal note taking system is just a folder, synced with Dropbox and managed with Zeke, which has a bunch of markdown files in it.
 I track other things in Todoist (todo lists…), Pinboard (bookmarks), YNAB (finances), and Beeminder (goals).

 Other miscellany.
 Alfred, Bartender, Rectangle, and Day-O are nice quality of life improvements for macOS. f.lux keeps me from messing up my sleep schedule.
 And there's this lovely tea timer built by Michael Villar.

 All of this software is installed and kept up to date via homebrew.
-Everything is backed up via Dropbox and Borg.
+I back everything up via Dropbox and Borg.